Reasonable belief definition

 Examples of Reasonable belief in a sentence

-• Reasonable belief would exist in, but is not limited to, situations where the employee’s health is observed to be deteriorating to the point of interfering with the performance of his/her duties, the employee displays persistent physical symptoms of illness, where the District becomes aware of a diagnosis of such an illness or disease, or where there is other reasonable evidence of the existence of such disease.
+• Reasonable belief would exist in, but is not limited to, situations where the employee’s health is observed to be deteriorating to the point of interfering with the performance of their duties, the employee displays persistent physical symptoms of illness, where the District becomes aware of a diagnosis of such an illness or disease, or where there is other reasonable evidence of the existence of such disease.

 More Definitions of Reasonable belief